 Whey Protein Powder

 Whey Protein is one of the best sources of protein, and it is extremely useful in increasing our protein intake.
 Beware – protein powders are a minefield.
 Most of them are not SANE and not particularly healthy.
 Luckily, Jonathan has done all the leg work for us here.
 We use Optimum Nutrition brand 100% Whey Gold Standard.
 It comes in a variety of flavors and sizes.
-I only use vanilla, chocolate and strawberry in my recipes so you don’t feel like you need to buy every flavor they make!
+I only use vanilla in my recipes so you don’t feel like you need to buy every flavor they make!
 You can purchase this at Super Supplement stores, but it is usually cheaper online.
 I buy it in 10lb bags to further reduce the per pound cost.

 Xanthan Gum is a thickener and stabilizer.
 It is readily available online.
 I use Bob’s Red Mill brand.
 In the US you can find it in most stores that carry Bob’s Red Mill products - PCC, Whole Foods, Safeway, IGA, etc. It is not cheap, but you use tiny amounts in recipes so it will last you a long, long time.
 Store in an air-tight jar.